Crab Imperial

 Never heard of Crab Imperial?
 Well, we’re here to blow your mind.
 Crab Imperial is an easy to make, crazy delicious seafood recipe that’s sure to impress your guests.

-Lump crab meat gets tossed with an imperial sauce sand baked until golden brown.
-You can serve this crab dish as a first course or a main course, totally up to you.
+Lump crab meat is tossed with an “imperial sauce” (we’ll get into what that is further down in the post) and baked until golden brown.
+You can serve this crab dish as a first course or a main course, both ways work wonderfully.

 Ingredients For Crab Imperial